Elastodynamic cloaking and field enhancement for soft spheres: Numerical implementation and illustrations

+It seems plausible that the elastic wave displacement vanishes inside the cloaked region, but this is in contradistinction with plots of elastic field magnitude in Figures \ref{3d_cloak_sphere_elastic2} and \ref{3d_cloak_sphere_elastic_mesh}.
 It is also important to have some quantitative criterion regarding the possible wave protection inside the cloaked region (the soft sphere within the cloak).
-It seems plausible that the elastic wave displacement vanishes inside the cloaked region, but this is in contradistinction with plots of elastic field magnitude in Figures \ref{3d_cloak_sphere_elastic_mesh} to \ref{3d_cloak_sphere_elastic2}.
-However, these results may not be representative of the cloak's behavior at other frequencies.
-It is also possible that other parameters $\eta$ lead to cloaks offering a better wave protection.
-In order to check more thoroughly what is the level of wave protection depending upon the wave frequency and the value of $\eta$ (in a two-parameter space), we plot in Figure \ref{3d_cloak_sphere_elastic4} the $L^2$-norm of the elastic displacement field within the sphere for given frequencies (see curves 1 to 6) against the parameter $\eta$.
-We conclude that the most favorable pair of parameters is within an interval centered at $\omega=3$ rad.s$^{-1}$ and $\eta=0.1$, which is indeed the values used in Figures \ref{3d_cloak_sphere_elastic_mesh} to \ref{3d_cloak_sphere_elastic2}.
-We can conclusively say that our cloak works well in terms of invisibility but does not offer a wave protection.
-We shall see in the next section, that the cloak actually makes a concentrator for elastic fields at specific frequencies.
+In order to check more thoroughly what is the level of wave protection depending upon the wave frequency and the value of $\eta$ (in a two-parameter space), we plot in Figure \ref{3d_cloak_sphere_elastic4} the $L^2$-norm of the elastic displacement field within the sphere for given frequencies (see curves 1 to 7) against the parameter $\eta$.
+We conclude that the most favorable pair of parameters lies within an interval centered at $\omega=3$ rad.s$^{-1}$ and $\eta=0.1$, which are indeed the values used in Figures \ref{3d_cloak_sphere_elastic3a} to \ref{3d_cloak_sphere_elastic_mesh}.
+A further quantitative investigation of the favorable case $\eta=0.1$, still exhibits some large peaks of values of the $L^2$-norm of the displacement field within the cloaked soft sphere, yet due to some resonances, as shown in Figure \ref{3d_cloak_sphere_elastic5}.
+In the same vein, Figures \ref{3d_cloak_sphere_elastic2} and \ref{3d_cloak_sphere_elastic_mesh}, show qualitative studies for the case $\eta=0.1$ ($\omega$ varying) and $\omega=3$ rad.s$^{-1}$ ($\eta$ varying), respectively.
+We can conclusively say that our cloak works well in terms of invisibility but does not offer a wave protection at all frequencies.
+We shall indeed see in the next section \ref{sect:resonances-approximation}, that the cloak actually makes a concentrator for elastic fields at specific frequencies.
+In section \ref{sect:mixedcloaks} we shall propose a new generation of cloaks, termed here mixed cloaks, that offer a more accomplished wave protection.